balena-io-modules/resin-cli-visuals/README.md

 ### visuals.drive([message]) ⇒ <code>Promise.&lt;String&gt;</code>
 Currently, this function only checks the drive list once.
 In the future, the dropdown will detect and autorefresh itself when the drive list changes.

+This widget automatically prompts for confirmation, and rejects with an error message if not confirmed.

 **Kind**: static method of <code>[visuals](#visuals)</code>
 **Summary**: Prompt the user to select a drive device
 **Returns**: <code>Promise.&lt;String&gt;</code> - device path